[Holodeck:

 up in the Mess Hall.
 There were quite a few people there.

 CHAKOTAY: I suggest you make your way back.
-Tell everyone you run
+Tell everyone you run into

 figure out what's going on, we'll let you know.